leanprover-community/mathlib3/docs/extras/casts.md

 and the very first line tells you that the goal is an equality between two real numbers (and the second line indicates that the left hand side of this equality is a coercion from the integers).

-# "Special" coercions.
+## "Special" coercions

 The coercion from `ℕ` to `ℤ` is not defined as the one coming from the fact that `ℤ` is a ring; it is more computationally efficient to use the constructor.
 The two functions are equal, but this is a theorem and not a definition.
 The coercion from `ℚ` to `ℝ` is noncomputable (although it doesn't have to be), and the coercion from `ℝ` to `ℂ` is defined by hand rather than being part of a general scheme of maps from `ℝ` to lots of places.

-# Examples of names.
+## Examples of names

 If you do want to prove "trivial in maths" goals "by hand" for some reason, then you can write `set_option trace.simplify.rewrite true` before your theorem, see what `simp` is doing, and then mimic it.